Statement concerning adult social care funding

 Find out what the adult social care element of council tax is used for.

-Adult social care precept
+Adult social care precept from April 2016 until March 2025

-The government has allowed councils which provide social care to adults to increase their share of council tax.
-This additional charge is called the adult social care precept.
+The government has allowed councils that provide social care to adults to increase their share of council tax.

 The percentage increase is calculated by the total for KCC and the adult social care precept.
-We collect this charge on behalf of them.

 2023/2024